rico042002/Rico-100-days-of-code/log.md

 ### Day 21: August 26, 2023
 ![Week 2 Completed](https://github.com/rico042002/Rico-100-days-of-code/blob/master/img/week3.gif?raw=true)

-**Today's Progress**: Finished contact page, and media queries, uploaded and deployed to netlify, and completed course!!!
+**Today's Progress**: Finished contact page, and media queries, uploaded and deployed to Netlify, and completed course!!!

 **Thoughts:** I finished the entire course in 21 days which is kind of ironic because it was exactly 21 hours of content and I was coding an hour a day.
 So I guess I'm right on time 😆 So I'm going to start hacking down at the HTML/CSS list so I can code every day.
 There is plenty of work to do and much to learn.
 I added the certificate of completion to my LinkedIn because this is the first one I've finished in a while.